MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-overview.md

 Time Travel Debugging is integrated with [WinDbg](https://aka.ms/windbg), providing seamless recording and replay experience.

 To use TTD, you need to run the debugger elevated.
 Install WinDbg using an account that has administrator privileges and use that account when recording in the debugger.
-In order to run the debugger elevated, select and hold (or right-click) the WinDbg icon in the Start menu, and then select More > Run as Administrator.
+In order to run the debugger elevated, select and hold (or right-click) the WinDbg icon in the Start menu, and then select **More > Run as Administrator**.

+### Release notes

+TTD continues to evolve, for the latest information, see [Time travel debugging release notes](time-travel-debugging-release-notes.md).

 ### The recording may contain personally identifiable or security related information